 Awards, Honors, and Memberships

-- DOE Hydrogen Program R&D Award for solid oxide fuel cell and water-gas shift catalysis development (2004)
+- DOE Hydrogen Program R&D Award for Solid Oxide Fuel Cell and Water-Gas Shift Catalyst Research & Development (2004)

 - DOE National Laboratory Fuel Cell R&D Award for Autothermal Fuel Processing Technology for Automotive Fuel Cells (2000)